RESPOND

 The Implementation Gap

-Working Together to Safeguard Children (2023), Keeping Children Safe in Education (2025), and the Children Act 1989/2004 each establish that safeguarding is a shared responsibility.
+Working Together to Safeguard Children (2026), Keeping Children Safe in Education (2025), and the Children Act 1989/2004 each establish that safeguarding is a shared responsibility.
 Staff at every level carry a duty to identify, act, and refer.

-RESPOND's purpose is to close that gap.
+The RESPOND Safeguarding Framework is designed to close that gap.
 It gives every member of staff a shared language and a practical toolkit for translating concern into action: Recognise, Engage, Support, Pause, Offer, Notify, Document.
-Not a checklist to be completed in sequence, but a set of steps staff can draw on depending on what a situation requires.
+Not a linear checklist to be completed in sequence, but a set of steps staff can draw on depending on what a situation requires.
+When every adult in a school can work with that shared language and shared confidence, Protective Capacity becomes operational.

 The Reality Check